 The Office of Business Engagement (OBE) is pleased to help you navigate the path for conducting sponsored research at UW–Madison.
 Explore this series of Frequently Asked Questions.

 We’d love to hear more about your interest in sponsored research partnerships with UW-Madison.
 Please fill out this form for our Business Engagement Managers, who will reply with additional information and any needed next steps.

-If you are looking for a solution to deal effectively with big data sets or complex data problems, OBE can help you engage with resources across UW–Madison.
+If you are looking for an effective solution to deal with big data sets or complex data problems, OBE can help you engage with resources across UW–Madison.

-The American Family Insurance Data Science Institute connects you with faculty from across our campus with experience working on data science questions from the humanities, social science, engineering and medicine who help you take your enterprise to the next level.
+The American Family Insurance Data Science Institute connects you with faculty from across our campus with experience working on data science questions from the humanities, social science, engineering and medicine to help you take your enterprise to the next level.

 Frequently Asked Questions